practicingruby/practicing-ruby-paid/posts/gregory/005-the-middle-path-to-automated-testing.md

 that gets merged into the main line comes with tests, or is obviously not going to interfere with critical operations.

+### Use MiniTest::Spec if possible

+MiniTest is in the Ruby standard library, so it "just works".
+Moreover, it is trivial to understand the entire library inside and out with just a small amount of code reading.
+RSpec is very powerful (and incredibly featureful), but its complexity along with the tools around it give testing too much emphasis.
+You don't need RSpec unless you *want* to be test obsessed.

 ### You don't need a story framework to practice outside-in development

 I like to think outside-in as much as possibly, applying the concept recursively